SNAP Latest Updates

 Note: The minimum percentage requirement may vary for different Symbiosis institutes.
 Candidates must check the specific eligibility criteria of the institute they are applying for.

-• There is no upper or lower age limit to appear for the SNAP exam.
+• There is no upper age limit criteria to appear for the SNAP exam.

 • Candidates from any age group who meet the educational qualification criteria can apply.